-Compiled from Bram's notes and translated from other language editions, that apparently did include the original text, Dacre and Barker have deftly crafted the story of Ellen Crone.
-Ellen is the Stoker family's nanny and the reason for Jonathan Harker's pursuit of Dracula in the later part of the story.
+Compiled by Dacre Stoker from Bram's notes and translated from other language editions (that apparently did include the original text), J.D.
+Barker has deftly crafted the story of Ellen Crone.
+Ellen is the Stoker family's nanny and the reason for Jonathan Harker's pursuit of Dracula in the latter part of the story.

 Ellen is beautiful; ageless and perfect.
-Yet sometimes her blue eyes become grey; her blonde curls become wispy, thin, and she disappears from the house, hiding under her hood, to regain her strength.
+Yet sometimes her blue eyes become grey; her blonde curls become wispy, thin, and she disappears from the house to regain her strength, hiding her face in her hooded cloak.

-Bram, suddenly fit after being unwell for years as a child, and his sister Matilda become obsessed with finding out.
+Bram, suddenly cured after being unwell for years as a child, and his sister Matilda become obsessed with finding out.

 Ellen appears never to eat.
 Her room is coated in dust.
 Under her bed is another: filled with soil.